 - Such messages are always fraudulent.

-- NC State IT personnel will NEVER ask for your password, by email or otherwise.
+- NC State IT personnel will NEVER ask for your password or your 2FA bypass codes, by email or otherwise.

 How to respond

 - If you receive a phishing message, do not reply to it.